Our StoryFrom a grainy clip to a full-fledged collection

 By 2013, BJ had filled 350 hour-long mini-video tapes with bird behavior – all vaguely labeled and stacked on a shelf gathering dust.
 He had no plans to do anything with this collection.
 For him, the thrill was the challenge in the field.
 He had a change of heart, however, after fellow birders encouraged him to make his extensive collection available to the birding community, as well as to the general public.

 With no specific plan on how to do this, BJ’s enlisted his daughter Sara, who spent months digitizing 25,000 clips from the tapes – deleting those of marginal quality and saving the selects to a bank of hard drives.
 To keep the process moving forward, a gifted local birder, Joshua Covill, was invited to join the effort.
 Joshua had a passion for birding since he was eight, and had been leading field trips in Montana for adults since he was a teenager, so he was well suited to review the entire collection – confirming ID, age, and gender, and sorting each bird/clip taxonomically.

 By the end of 2015, this small team had processed the entire collection and was ready to start the arduous process of editing.
 Ironically, by that time HD TVs and monitors had become the accepted norm for viewing multimedia.
 Regardless of how dynamic the content, standard definition (SD) recordings didn’t hold up when compared to the stunning quality of HD.
 The hard reality was palpable: Thousands of clips portraying animated bird behavior were essentially outdated.

 After considerable soul searching, BJ chose to restart the entire project.
-In mid-2016, he upgraded to Canon’s top DSLR so he could record video clips in 4K – a step beyond HD.
+In mid-2016, he upgraded to Canon’s 1DX MK II DSLR so that he could record video clips in 4K – a step beyond HD.
 Although this was a stop-gap solution to professional digital cinematography, the high-resolution of 4K allowed video clips to be cropped without compromising image quality.